Graduate Program Head | Colin Neill |

 Admission Requirements

-Admission to the M.Eng in Systems Engineering program will be based on baccalaureate academic records, applicable work experience, and one letter of recommendation from a previous professor or supervisor who can attest to the applicant's academic potential.
+Admission to the M.Eng in Systems Engineering program will be based on baccalaureate academic records, applicable work experience, and two letters of recommendation from a previous professor or supervisor who can attest to the applicant's academic potential.
 Applicants with an undergraduate degree in a quantitative discipline such as science or engineering may apply.
 Students from other disciplines will be considered based on prior course work and/or standardized test scores.
 Normal admission requirements include two semesters of calculus (Calculus 1 and Calculus 2).
 Applications must include a statement of professional goals and a curriculum vitae or resume.
 Test scores from the GMAT or GRE exams are not required.
 An undergraduate cumulative grade-point average of 3.0 or better on a 4.0 scale in the final two years of undergraduate studies is required.

 The language of instruction at Penn State is English.
 English proficiency test scores (TOEFL/IELTS) may be required for international applicants.
 See GCAC-305 Admission Requirements for International Students for more information.